drone/docs/content/usage/conditions.md

 # Overview

-You can use the `when` block to limit the execution of any step in the build process.
-This includes command execution steps and plugin steps.
-The below example demonstrates filter logic based on branch:
+Limit the execution of build steps at runtime using the `when` block:

 ```yaml
 script: